STAT545-UBC-hw-2018-19/hw04-huangjieying/hw04_Tidy_data_and_joins.md

     ## 23  2007 Afghanistan    43.8
     ## 24  2007 Japan          82.6

-Now I want to turn the table into one row per year
+Now I want to turn the table into one row per year using `spread()`

 ``` r
 t2 %>%